 I always chalked that up to various exercises I started and continued doing on a regular basis to maintain as much breathing capacity as possible every day, and most especially so I can continue singing.
 Little did I know what a great miracle it was to sing as bad as the asthma was.

-Over time, I had accepted the fact, based on what specialists had told me that I would like not be able to have a child without dying in the process and most definitely without alert them should a pregnancy ever happen in my future.
-There had been so many complications within my body, from everything that there was little chance of me surviving something like that.
+Over time, I had accepted the fact, based on what specialists had told me that I was extremely likely that I would not be able to have a child without dying in the process and most definitely without alerting them first should a pregnancy ever happen in my future.
+There had been so many complications within my body, from everything, that there was little chance of me surviving something like that.

 Through the years, I had even had several times when I nearly died.
 The worst occurred while I was at work.
 A situation occurred that caused the asthma to go into overdrive.
-Paramedics came, and I knew it was the worse situation I had yet to experience, since there were so many of them and so much they were doing to me.
+Paramedics came, and I knew it was the worse situation I had yet to experience, since there were so many of them and so much that they were doing to me, beyond what I’ve ever experienced.

-One of those paramedics was the father of two of my former students who after my recovery, came to visit me, because something had been gnawing at him since that day.
-How was I still alive?
+One of those paramedics was the father of two of my former students who after my recovery, came to visit me weeks later, because something had been gnawing at him since that day: How was I still alive?
 I looked at him and asked, “What do you mean?”

 That’s when I learned that with everything that was hooked up and connected to me, I should have died either at my place of work, on the way or surely by the time I got to the hospital.
 Every indicator showed that I had zero percent oxygen in my system and my body was shutting down.

-Yet, I remained conscious, even making the get me paper and pen to communicate with them, so my things could be gotten for me and whoever ended up teaching my students would know what to do.
+Yet, I remained conscious, even making him get me paper and pen to communicate with them, so my things could be gotten for me from my classroom and so whoever ended up teaching my students would know what to do.
 He said that’s why we all seemed so incredulous that day, as well as quite scared.

 All, I can say is that God performed another miracle that day.
 Little did I know there was a greater one to come years later.